-If a Fun3D flow solution already exists, visualization files by setting steps = 0 in the &code_run_control namelist within the fun3d.nml file and setting the restart_read variable to something other than 'off'.
-This will allow generation of visualization output without having to do additional timesteps or iterations.
+If a Fun3D flow solution already exists, visualization files can be produced by setting steps = 0 or steps = 1 in the &code_run_control namelist (section B.4.13) and setting the restart_read variable to something other than 'off'.
+One iteration is required to compute gradient quantities (i.e., skin friction).
+This will allow generation of visualization output without having to repeat the entire calculation.